 Some of this driving test information may be familiar to you from your theory test study, or from talking with friends that have already passed .

-The first thing that will happen is that the examiner will ask to see your provisional driving licence, both the photo card and the paper counterpart.
-The test will not be allowed to take place if either part is unavailable.
-Your theory test certificate may also be requested, so have that with you too.
+The first thing that will happen is that the examiner will ask to see your provisional driving licence, the photo card only.

 Next ,the eyesight test, as mentioned earlier.

-Once you are with your car, there will be two safety questions about your car.
+Once you are with your car, there will be one Tell Me question about your car.